HomeArticlesGuideRetirement Planning Guide

 Step 5: Build Long-Term Wealth via Equity SIPs

-Equity mutual funds in India have historically delivered 10–14% annualised returns over 10+ year periods, significantly outpacing inflation.
-The power of this compounding over 20–30 years makes SIPs the primary wealth-creation engine in a retirement portfolio.
+Equity mutual funds in India have historically delivered 10-14% annualised returns over 10+ year periods, significantly outpacing inflation.
+The power of this compounding over 20 to 30 years makes SIPs the primary wealth-creation engine in a retirement portfolio.

-Sizing your SIP: Our SIP Calculator has a reverse mode: enter your corpus goal, years to retirement, and expected return, and it calculates the exact monthly SIP needed.
-This is the most useful way to set your SIP amount rather than picking a round number.
+Sizing your SIP: Our SIP Calculator has a reverse mode.
+Enter your corpus goal, years to retirement, and expected return, and it calculates the exact monthly SIP needed.
+This beats picking a round number as a way to set your SIP amount.

 Which fund category: